chikin030611/AzureOpenAILive2DChatbot-AzureStaticSite/README.md

 ### How to use

-By pressing question buttons on top of the chatbox, a question is asked.
+By pressing question button on top of the chatbox, a question is asked.
 Avatar will speak aloud the answer.

 Whenever a question is asked, avatar sends the certain preset answer text to Azure Speech service which will later send back a WAVE audio file to client.
 The Live2D model sync the lips and plays the audio.